Diocese of Erie: 1853 to 1868

 On July 29, 1853, Bishop Michael O'Connor of the Diocese of Pittsburgh was appointed as the first bishop of the new Diocese of Erie by Pope Pius IX.
-The dividing line of the new diocese ran east and west along the northern boundaries of Cambria, Indiana, Armstrong, Butler, and Lawrence Counties, giving thirteen northern counties to the Diocese of Erie.
+The dividing line of the new diocese ran east and west along the northern boundaries of Cambria, Indiana, Armstrong, Butler, and Lawrence Counties, giving it 13 northern counties.

-The pope named Reverend Joshua Young as the new bishop of Pittsburgh.
+The pope named Joshua Young as the new bishop of Pittsburgh.
 However, Young did not want the job in Pittsburgh.
-In addition, a group of Pittsburgh Catholics petitioned the pope to bring back O'Connor.
+In addition, a group of Pittsburgh Catholics petitioned the pope to bring O'Connor back to Pittsburgh.
 Five months later, the Vatican changed course, returning O'Connor to Pittsburgh and making Young the second bishop of Erie.

 Due to the 1859 discovery of oil in Titusville and the ensuring oil rush, Young was forced to erect numerous churches to accommodate the new Catholic settlers along Oil Creek and the Allegheny River.
 At the beginning of Young's tenure, the diocese contained 28 churches and 14 priests, He established several Catholic schools and orphanages, and a hospital.
 He also introduced into the diocese the Sisters of St. Joseph from Buffalo, New York.
-In 1864, the sisters opened the St. Joseph's Orphan Asylum in Erie.

-By the time of Young's death in 1866, the number of churches and priests in the diocese were both over 50.
+In 1864, the sisters opened the St. Joseph's Orphan Asylum in Erie.By the time of Young's death in 1866, the number of churches and priests in the diocese were both over 50.

 1868 to 1920

 In 1868, Monsignor Tobia Mullen of Pittsburgh was appointed the third bishop of Erie by Pope Pius IX.
 He founded the weekly Lake Shore Visitor newspaper, an orphanage, and two hospitals.
 His greatest accomplishment was the erection of St. Peter's Cathedral.
 Originally dubbed as "Mullen's Folly", its cornerstone was laid in 1875 and Mullen dedicated it in 1893.

-The Sisters of St. Joseph established Villa Maria Academy for girls in Erie in 1892; it became Gannon University in 1944.

-After Mullen suffered a cerebral hemorrhage in 1897, Pope Leo XIII named Reverend John Fitzmaurice of Philadelphia as coadjutor bishop to assist Mullen.
+The Sisters of St. Joseph established Villa Maria Academy for girls in Erie in 1892; it became Gannon University in 1944.After Mullen suffered a cerebral hemorrhage in 1897, Pope Leo XIII named John Fitzmaurice of Philadelphia as coadjutor bishop to assist Mullen.

 After Mullen died in 1899, Fitzmaurice automatically succeeded him as the next bishop of Erie.
 During his 21-year-long tenure as bishop, Fitzmaurice established several parishes and dedicated St. Peter's Cathedral in Erie (1911).
 The Sisters of St. Joseph added an annex to St. Vincent's Hospital in Erie and in 1901 a nursing school.
 Fitzmaurice died in 1920.